hey-johnnypark/vertx2-reactive/README.md

 # Vert.x simple reactive example

-Example project for creating a Vert.x module which contains a consumer and a producer.
+Example project for creating a Vert.x module which contains a consumer and a sink.
 You can simulate a failure in the sink so the consumer stops consuming.

 Build and run: